A return to normal service this week, as we take a look at laser cutting cardboard with some tips and tricks along the way.

 One element of todays tutorial that is worth delving into in more detail is the difference between lens’.
 The Lightblade is supplied with 2”, 2.5” and 4” lens’, what’s the difference and what is the benefit?

-The correct laser lens for the correct application.
+Choosing the Correct Lens for the correct application.

 Essentially as you change the lens, you modify the focal depth and the focal profile coming out of the nozzle.
 Please forgive the second rate artwork but I’ll explain below: